 - 1. Why does cost containment remain an elusive goal in US health services delivery? - 2.
 What are the two main objectives of a health care delivery system? - 3.
 Name the four basic functional components of the US health care delivery system.
 What role does each play in the delivery of health care? - 4.
 What is the primary reason for employers to purchase insurance plans to provide health benefits to their employees? - 5.
 Why is it that, despite public and private health insurance programs, some US citizens are without health care coverage?

-How will the ACA change this? - 6.
+- 32 CHAPTER 1 A Distinctive System of Health Care Delivery - 6.
 What is managed care? - 7.
 Why is the US health care market referred to as "imperfect"? - 8.
 Discuss the intermediary role of insurance in the delivery of health care. - 9.
 Who are the major players in the US health services system?
-What are the positive and negative effects of the often conflicting self-interests of these players? - 10.
+What are the positive and negative effects of the often-conflicting self-interests of these players? - 10.
 What main roles does the government play in the US health services system? - 11.
 Why is it important for health care managers and policy makers to understand the intricacies of the health care delivery system? - 12.
-What is the difference between national health insurance (NHI) and a national health system (NHS)? - 13.
-What is socialized health insurance (SHI)? - 14.
-Provide a general overview of the Affordable Care Act.
-What is its main goal?
+What kind of a cooperative approach do the authors recommend for charting the future course of the health care delivery system? - 13.
+What is the difference between national health insurance (NHI) and a national health system (NHS)? - 14.
+What is socialized health insurance (SHI)?